Major League Football (MLFB): 2022: Second canceled season

+2023–present

-On August 18, 2022 Murtha announced the league is moving forward with operations for a full season for 2023, and that MLFB has received from an institution an initial stock equity term sheet in the amount of $2,500,000, which it is reviewing.
-He also mentioned the league plans are paying all obligations previously incurred for player expenses, and other trade obligations.
+On August 18, 2022, Murtha announced the league was moving forward with operations for a full season for 2023 and that MLFB had received from an institution an initial stock equity term sheet in the amount of $2,500,000, which it was reviewing.
+He also mentioned the league planned on paying all obligations previously incurred for player expenses and other trade obligations.

+On March 14, 2023, the league announced they in "extensive and active discussions with a major broadcast company" and they "anticipate that our games will be in June and July with training camp in May, 2023".
+MLFB also mentioned that they were "in extensive discussions with an investor group interested in forming a similar league" and that four former and current NFL players made investment in the league.
+The league also hosted a "Houston Combine" that was attended by coaches Terry Shea and Earnest Wilson.

+However, no season was played.
+Later the league officially announced the season cancellation, citing stocks underperformance (it hit $0.00 per share in late November 2023) as the main reason, with the league unable to fund a full four-team season at the cost of $12-15 million.
+MLFB also announced their plans for the 2024 season is to go to a fan ownership model.

 Rules

 The rules of MLFB are basically the same as the NFL with a few differences such as: